 In Beijing, close to 60% of its 21.89 million residents have been fully vaccinated as of this week, and the corresponding figure in Shanghai is 25%.

-With sporadic outbreaks hitting Guangzhou and Shenzhen since last week, China’s third- and fourth-most-populous cities have brought out huge crowds at vaccination centers as reports about growing clusters and rumors about jabs shortages give the cities’ sluggish vaccine take-up a shot in the arm.
+Sporadic outbreaks hitting Guangzhou and Shenzhen since last week, China’s third- and fourth-most-populous cities, have brought out huge crowds at vaccination centers, when reports about growing clusters and rumors hinting jabs shortages give the cities’ sluggish vaccine take-up a shot in the arm.

 Unlike previous flare-ups elsewhere when state media sought to hold back information about the risks, Xinhua, the People’s Daily and CCTV have all followed extensively how the virus crept back into Guangzhou and Shenzhen and started to spread at restaurants, dormitories and even within families, although the scale of the outbreaks appear to be manageable as fewer than 15 cases have been confirmed in both cities so far.